-Response A.6 in FEIS Chapter 3A provides a full explanation of permitted density on the Project Site.
+Response A.6 provides a full explanation of permitted density on the Project Site.
 In addition, the Applicant has included in the DEIS Alternatives Chapter 4 a series of conventional yield layouts, including a conventional R-20 layout, as well as the "No Fill" Alternative.
 Both alternatives demonstrate that 106 units could be feasibly developed at the Project Site.